Gyoudmon/Japanese/literacy/README.md

 merged, with being named as イ-adjective and ナ-adjective respectively.
-These changes may not bad, despite the fact that new categories may be given meaningless names, say カ変 conjugation verb and サ変 conjugation verb are merged as _the Type-III verb_ which is an awful name This might be a personal preference as what I have learnt from Software Engineering is that do not use meaningless words (e.g. _a1_, _a2_, _a3_) to name variables since they make the code less readable for others and even yourself in the future..
-Thus, this book follows the modern scheme but drops all meaningless names.
+These changes may not bad, despite the fact that new categories may be given meaningless names, say カ変 conjugation verb and サ変 conjugation verb are merged as _the Type-III verb_ which is an awful name.
+Thus, this book follows the modern scheme but drops all meaningless namesThis might be a personal preference as what I have learnt from Software Engineering is that do not use meaningless words (e.g. _a1_, _a2_, _a3_) to name variables since they make the code less readable for others and even yourself in the future..